-In 2022, the International Rescue Committee (IRC) implemented the Remote Early Learning Program (RELP) in partnership with Sesame Workshop as part of the Ahlan Simsim project.
-This project aims to provide vital educational support and resources to children in crisis and conflict-affected regions.
-The program targeted households with children aged 5-6.
-From March to June 2022, RELP reached 995 children across four regions in Lebanon.
-This analysis examines the costs of implementing two treatment arms during wave one of the research study: RELP alone and RELP plus Ahlan Simsim Families (ASF), a parenting support program.
+In 2022, the International Rescue Committee (IRC) implemented the Remote Early Learning Program (RELP) in partnership with Sesame Workshop (SW) as part of the Ahlan Simsim initiative.
+RELP delivered early childhood education to households with children aged 5-6.
+From March to June 2022, RELP reached 1,015 children across four regions in Lebanon.